 CODAGE’s Scrubbing Cream exfoliates the skin of the face thanks to its rice grain particles while soothing the epidermis thanks to its shea butter.
 It is used once or twice a week on dry skin, with light circular massages until the cream is absorbed.
 It is then rinsed off with clear water.

-You now know all about facial exfoliation and the different options available to you at CODAGE: on your marks, get set, go, exfoliate!
+You now know all about facial exfoliation and the different options available to you at CODAGE Paris.
+Exfoliate your skin and reveal radiant spring skin!